DimitrK/enigma/readme.md

 ```javascript
 enigma.config.setHexCase(1);
 ```
-This setting interpretates each argument as trully or falsy and sets always 0 or 1 as value.
+This setting gets and sets always 0 or 1 as value.
 The default value is 0 (lower-case letters )

- * **For Base64** encoding you can define chich character will be used as padding character whenever this is necessary and can be defined as follows:
+ * **For Base64** encoding you can define which character will be used as padding character whenever this is necessary and can be defined as follows:
 ```javascript
 enigma.config.setBase64Pad("=");
 ```